BMC-CS-113/jgrade/README.md

 ### Assignment and autograder example

-Now you are reading to look at an example assignment and autograder.
-Jump to https://github.com/BMC-CS-113/jgrade/tree/dev/examples/gradescope and look at the README there.
+Now you are ready to look at an example assignment and autograder.
+Jump to https://github.com/BMC-CS-113/jgrade/tree/dev/examples/gradescope and read through the README there which describes the different files in the example.
+Most of the files in that directory are for creating and running an autograder.
+Running `make_autograder.sh` will create a zip file in the `zips/` directory that you will upload to gradescope.
+Make sure to read that README to understand each subdirectory and where the JUnit tests are that the autograder uses.

 If this is your first time using gradescope as part of a course staff, watch Ellen Spertus's